the-liat/project-1/README.md

 ## Descriptive Analytics

-Most of the south region states with few northest & midwest region states showed to have high diabetes rate.
+Most of the South region states with few Northeast & Midwest region states showed to have high diabetes rate.
 ![](Images/Top%2010%20States%20Diabetes.png)
-The West region states (combination of West and Midwest) showed to have low Diabetes rates, with the exception of Vermont and Maine state that are in the Northeast region.
+The West region states (combination of West and Midwest) showed to have low diabetes rates, with the exception of Vermont and Maine state that are in the Northeast region.
 ![](Images/Bottom%2010%20States%20Diabetes.png)
 The following map shows the rates of diabetes across the United States
 ![](Images/Diabetes%20map.png)
-We grouped the data into the 4 regions of the US and compare the rates of Diabetes across the states.
+We grouped the data into the 4 regions of the US and compare the rates of diabetes across the states.
 ![](Images/boxplot.png)
 We found that there is a significant difference in the rates of diabetes between the different US regions.
 According to the graph below, the west region has the lowest diabetes rates, and the south has the highest rates of diabetes.